fluentassertions/fluentassertions/docs/_pages/strings.md

 subject.Should().NotMatchRegex(".*earth.*");
 ```

-And if that's not enough, you can count the occurrence of a regular expression:
+And if that's not enough, you can assert on the number of matches of a regular expression:

 ```csharp
 someString.Should().MatchRegex("h.*\\sworld.$", Exactly.Once());